 AI has two memory layers — parametric knowledge from training data, and retrieval-augmented knowledge from live crawling.
 If your robots.txt blocks AI crawlers, you lose both.
 Your brand becomes invisible to the models that shape buyer perception.

 This isn't theoretical.
-When we launched Optimly's Brand Directory, OpenAI's crawlers indexed 150+ pages on day one.
+When we launched Optimly's AI Brand Index, OpenAI's crawlers indexed 150+ pages on day one.
 That content now shapes how ChatGPT describes every brand in our directory.
 The front door was open — and it mattered.

 150+

-pages crawled by OpenAI on our Brand Directory launch day
+pages crawled by OpenAI on our AI Brand Index launch day

 The Template